KatKmiotek/web_dev_classes/module-3/notes.md

 **Tip:**
 - Use `color` for text color.
 - Use `background-color` for the background of an element.
-- You can experiment with different color formats to get the exact look you want!
+- You can experiment with different colour formats to get the exact look you want!

 ---